-On January 19, 2021, the U.S. Court of Appeals vacated the EPA's latest effort to adopt $CO_2$ emissions standards for existing coal-fired electric generating units, and the court remanded the matter to the EPA for further consideration.
+On January 19, 2021, the U.S. Court of Appeals vacated the EPA's latest effort to adopt CO2 emissions standards for existing coal-fired electric generating units, and the court remanded the matter to the EPA for further consideration.
 The EPA has indicated that administrative proceedings to respond to the U.S. Court of Appeals' remand in a new rulemaking action are ongoing but has not announced rulemaking details.
 The decision was based on the court's conclusion that the Clean Air Act does not require the EPA to limit the standards to measures that can be applied at and to an existing unit.
-On October 29, 2021, the U.S. Supreme Court granted petitions to review the decision; oral arguments before the Supreme Court are scheduled for February 28, 2022.
-The ultimate timing and impact of these standards on OG&E's operations cannot be determined with certainty at this time, although a requirement for significant reduction of $CO_2$ emissions from existing fossil-fuel-fired power plants ultimately could result in significant additional compliance costs that would affect the Registrants' future financial position, results of operations and cash flows if such costs are not recovered through regulated rates.
+On October 29, 2021, the U.S. Supreme Court granted petitions to review the decision and heard oral arguments on February 28, 2022.
+On June 22, 2022, the U.S. Supreme Court ruled that the approach the EPA took in the rule exceeded the powers granted by Congress and remanded greenhouse gas regulation for existing units to the EPA.
+With the ruling and remand by the U.S. Supreme Court, there continues to be no applicable greenhouse gas regulation for existing power plants, although a requirement for significant reduction of CO2 emissions from existing fossil-fuel-fired power plants ultimately could result in significant additional compliance costs that would affect the Registrants' future financial position, results of operations and cash flows if such costs are not recovered through regulated rates.